microsoft/SQL_LogScout/README.md

 ## 14. Service Broker and Database mail

 Collect logs to help troubleshoot SQL Service Broker and Database mail scenarios.
-The scenarion includes the following logs:
+The scenario includes the following logs:

 - Basic scenario
 - Service Broker configuration information (SQL DMVs/system views)
 - Performance Monitor counters for SQL Server instance and general OS counters
 - Extended events (Xevents) for SQL Server Service Broker.
 The extended events collection is configured to use the rollover option and collects up to 50 XEL files, each 500 MB in size : max_file_size=(500), max_rollover_files=(50).
+- Database Mail related metadata (DMVs) on configuration, profiles, mail items, accounts and others.

 ## 15. Never Ending Query